 The Teaching Women's Suffrage one-day professional development, hosted in partnership with The Library of Virginia, will explore the fight for suffrage in Virginia, and think about what female participation in American civic life has looked like since 1920.
 Due to the ever-evolving guidelines around COVID-19, this workshop has been postponed until Fall 2020.
 Please check back for more details.

 Exceptionally well-planned, executed institute that provides a history teacher with superb tools, regardless of the subject he/she teaches.
 My enhanced knowledge of archaeology, anthropology, ethnology, and linguistics will definitely benefit me in my World History classroom.

 Milondra Coleman, teacher

-These programs are designed to strengthen the analytical abilities of middle and high school teachers.
-Teachers will learn historical thinking skills—sourcing, contextualization, corroboration, and close reading—by using letters, diaries, documents, photographs, and maps from the society’s collections.
-These workshops can be conducted at the Virginia Museum of History & Culture or in your school and are perfect for in-service teacher training.
+These programs are designed to strengthen the analytical abilities of K-12 teachers.
+Teachers will learn historical thinking skills—sourcing, contextualization, corroboration, and close reading—by using primary sources and teaching techniques from the museum's collection and education programs.
+These workshops can be conducted at the Virginia Museum of History & Culture, in your school, or virtually.